adn770/ppdf/docs/design-dmap.md

         the precise pixel data for each feature detected by the `FeatureExtractor`.
 This is a critical prerequisite for sending targeted images to the LLM.
     -   **Key Tasks**:
-        1. In the `LLaVAFeatureEnhancer.enhance` method, iterate through the features passed in the `enhancement_layers`.
+        1. In the `LLMFeatureEnhancer.enhance` method, iterate through the features passed in the `enhancement_layers`.
-        2. For each feature, calculate its bounding box from its `high_res_vertices`.
+        2. For each feature, calculate its bounding box from its `gridVertices`.
         3. Use the bounding box to crop the feature's image from the `original_region_img`.
         4. For debugging, add a `log.debug` statement to report the dimensions of each